 Here’s a couple of ways you might try that are proven to help.
 Some of them might be better for you than others.
 Some may feel too easy.
 They're not!
 Try approaching them without judgment, experiment, pick and choose whatever feels good in the moment:

 Breathe – to calm the mind.
 Sound simple – AND IT IS! it’s one of the most effective ways to actually focus your attention on here and now.
 You may help yourself by counting from 1 to 4.
 Breathe the air in through the nose 1 – 2 – 3 – 4 and breathe it out with your mouth 1 – 2 – 3 – 4.
 You may repeat it a couple of times.
 (Not too many though – so that you don’t hyperventilate.)

 Drink water.
 It will help you stay hydrated – which will lower the irritation and enable you to think more clearly.

-- Take a walk.
+Take a walk.
 In the park, at the beach, around the block.
 Anywhere you can get some decent air.
 (Yes.
 In times of #coronavirus, you should consider your government’s recommendations regarding leaving your house and contacting others.
 But other than that GO OUT and sink in nature.
 When you supply oxygen to your brain – you make your brain better use its potential.
-When you move your body – you experience the beneficial effects endorphins have on your overall wellbeing.
-If you’re not a walking person – try to become one;) Or do whatever physical exercise you feel like.
+When you move your body – you experience the beneficial effects endorphins have on your overall well-being.
+If you’re not a person who enjoys walking – try to become one😉 Or do whatever physical exercise you feel like.
 Nothing really straining.
 Something simple enough that will not cause resistance and intensive enough for you to make your mind focus on that activity.

 While you’re at it – soak in the sunlight – if only possible.
 As simple as it sounds – this is one of the ways we can connect with nature – and the warm bright sunlight is all we need for a brief moment of bliss.